 When bankruptcy comes to mind, it is likely that you do not think of it as an investment.
 However, that is exactly what it is.
-An experienced bankruptcy attorney can help you understand if bankruptcy is right for you, but in the meantime, here are some ways that bankruptcy can be a great investment, not just financially, but for your well-being, too:
+An can help you understand if bankruptcy is right for you, but in the meantime, here are some ways that bankruptcy can be a great investment, not just financially, but for your well-being, too:

 - Bankruptcy Does Not Generate Tax: If you are in serious debt and thinking about settling your debts for less than what you owe, you might want to rethink that.
 Any time you settle a debt for less than what is owed, it will generate taxes.
 Federal tax laws require that taxes be paid on money that you owed but did not pay.
 Bankruptcy, on the other hand, does not have these penalties.